theguega/smallgrad/report/report.typ

 #set par(
   justify: true,
 )
-= DESIGN OVERVIEW
+= Design Overview

 The goal of this assignment was to develop an autodifferentiation package based on NumPy.
 Inspired by MiniGrad, the package has two main modules: the tensor module and the neural network module @minigrad.
 The tensor module creates the individual nodes, which allow the neural network module to connect these nodes, creating the full network.

 == Tensor Module

 The tensor module, implemented in `tensor.py`, was inspired by the Tensor datatype in PyTorch.
 The `Tensor` class takes in a NumPy array as an argument and initializes attributes for the associated gradient, the child nodes that it was created by, and a backward function depending on the operation that created it.
 The `_backward` function defines how the gradient is passed back to child nodes of the tensor during backpropagation.
+This method allows the use of the chain rule efficiently by propagating the gradient through the network.
 Before backpropagation, all gradients are reset to zero to ensure proper accumulation of the gradients.
 Backpropagation is performed by creating a topological order of all the tensors and visiting them recursively in inverted order.
-This method allows the use of the chain rule efficiently by propagating the gradient through the network.

 For example, if `c = a + b` and `d = ReLU(c)`, reversing the topology will result in an order of `d, c, b, a`.